 Inventory Management Puzzle: Invoked for PAYDAY 2 where you have a limit on how many guns and masks you can store.
 If you want a second copy of a gun that uses different mods or want to make two masks using the same pattern, you better make sure you got room and sell your stuff if you don't.

 The available storage space has since been quadrupled so now most people can keep all their favorites in their inventories.

 I Resemble That Remark: When the Cloaker was fixed and returned to the game, Overkill took a friendly jab at its colorful fanbase by giving the Cloaker several lines that insult the player, including one where he tells them to cry on the forums like a little bitch.
-As soon as the Cloaker went live, several people proceeded to complain about the Cloaker acting too mean and find insults hurled at the player was done in poor taste.
+It went over poorly with some of the fanbase.

 Ironic Nickname: The crew's getaway driver, Twitch, is solid as a rock (his model has no animations).